pramothguhan/CouncelChat-/README.md

-# 🧠 Legacy's Mental Health CounselChat
+# CounselChat - An AI Powered Mental Health Assist for Councelers

 An AI-powered companion for mental health counselors that combines Machine Learning (RoBERTa) and Large Language Models (GPT-3.5) to deliver empathetic, insightful, and practical mental health advice.